unclecode/agentloop/instruction.md

 1. Memory retrieves "prefers metric units."
 2. OpenAI calls `get_weather`, then suggests more tools.
 3. Loops until complete, updates memory with "planning trip to Paris."

+Focusing on processed message functions, I found one significant issue.
+The current code only allows for one    │ │   cycle iteration of calling and searching for tools.
+When the user sends a message, if the AI responds, we call  │ │   the tool functions, but then we assume that's the end after the second call.
+We receive the response and        │ │   return it.
+However, what if the AI responds again, indicating the need for additional tool calls?
+We need a     │ │   loop that waits until the AI's response does not require any further tool calls.
+That's one very important      │ │   point.